August 5, 2019

-The following frequently asked questions (FAQs) provide further information about the Federal Reserve's reinvestment of principal payments from its holdings of agency debt and agency mortgage-backed securities (MBS) into Treasury securities.
+The following frequently asked questions (FAQs) provide further information about the Federal Reserve's reinvestment of principal payments from its holdings of agency debt and agency mortgage-backed securities (MBS) in Treasury securities.

 How will the Desk determine the amount of funds to reinvest in Treasury securities each month and how will this be communicated?

 The reinvestment amount will reflect the principal payments anticipated to be received that month; however, actual principal payments received may deviate slightly from the anticipated amount.
-The actual reinvestment purchases may deviate slightly from the stated purchase amount for operational reasons.
-The Desk will make adjustments for any deviations in future months.
+In addition, the actual reinvestment purchases may deviate slightly from the stated purchase amount due to operational reasons.
+The Desk will not make adjustments for these deviations in future months' purchases.

 What Treasury securities will the Desk purchase?

-As directed by the FOMC, the Desk will purchase securities across sectors to roughly match the maturity composition of Treasury securities outstanding.
-The Desk will distribute the monthly reinvestment amount across 11 different sectors based on the proportional par amount of Treasury securities outstanding in each sector, using the 12-month average as of the end of September 2019.
-The table below includes the specific sectors the Desk will use, and for illustrative purposes, approximate sector weights based on the 12-month average as of April 30.
-The Desk will update these weights prior to the start of purchases and this table will be revised at that time.
+As directed by the FOMC, the Desk will purchase securities to roughly match the maturity composition of Treasury securities outstanding.
+The Desk will distribute the monthly reinvestment amount across 11 different sectors based on the proportional par amount of Treasury securities outstanding in each sector, using the 12-month average as of the end of July 2019.
+The table below includes the specific sectors the Desk will use and approximate sector weights.
 The sector weights are subject to change and will be re-evaluated periodically.

 |Nominal Coupon Securities by Maturity Range*||Bills||TIPS**||FRNs|

-* The on-the-run 3-year note will be considered part of the 2¼ to 3-year sector and the on-the-run 7-year note will be considered part of the 4½ to 7-year sector.
+* For determining sector weights, the on-the-run 3-year note will be considered part of the 2¼ to 3-year sector and the on-the-run 7-year note will be considered part of the 4½ to 7-year sector.

-** TIPS weights are based on unadjusted par amounts.
+** The TIPS sector weight is based on unadjusted par amounts.